Meetpatel006/ChallengeHub/CONTRIBUTING.md

 ## Thank You!

-We appreciate your contributions to ChallengeHub!
+We appreciate your contributions to CodeQuest!
 Your efforts help make this project better for everyone.
 If you have any questions, feel free to reach out through the contact information provided in the README.md.

 Happy coding!